GenSpectrum/LAPIS/docs/source/index.html.md

 An amino acid mutation has the format `<gene>:<position><base>`.
 The following genes are available: E, M, N, ORF1a, ORF1b, ORF3a, ORF6, ORF7a, ORF7b, ORF8, ORF9b, S. A "base" can be one of the 20 amino acid codes.
 It can also be `-` for deletion and `X` for unknown.

-Additional features are coming soon.
-For example, it will be possible to filter for any mutations at a certain position.
+The `<base>` can be omitted to filter for any mutation.
+You can write a `.` for the `<base>` to filter for sequences for which it is confirmed that no mutation occurred, i.e., has the same base as the reference genome at the specified position.

 # Aggregation